 Ads insertion technology workflow works as follows:

 - For live streaming, Nimble Streamer media server processes incoming streams to get content.
 See section 2 for prerequisites.

-- Nimble Advertizer calls your handler web application or simple JSON config (see section 4), handler URL is defined in Nimble Streamer config file (see section 3).
+- Nimble Advertizer requests your handler web application or JSON config file (see section 4), handler location is defined in Nimble Streamer config file (see section 3).

 - Nimble Advertizer gets response from handler with ads scenarios (see section 5).